subzerocks/MKMEye/README.md

 ### Legal

-* Magic is a Trademark of Wizards of the Coast
+* Magic is a trademark of Wizards of the Coast LLC
 * Cardmarket.com ist a brand of Sammelkartenmarkt Limited und Co.
 KG.
-* I am not allfinated with either of the above parties or speaking in their name.
+* I am not allfinated with the above parties or speaking in their name.